jerrymcfred/jerrymcfred/README.md

 - 👋 Hi, I’m @jerrymcfred
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend Engineering and Blockchain web3 Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to Master my Skillset
 - 💞️ I’m looking to collaborate on typescript and Nextjs projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - jeremiahmacfred@gmail.com

 <!---
 jerrymcfred/jerrymcfred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.